root-project/root/tree/ntuple/v7/doc/architecture.md

 Multi-Threading
 ---------------

-The following options exist in RNTuple for multi-threaded data processing.
+The following options exist in RNTuple for multithreaded data processing.

 ### Implicit Multi-Threading
 When `ROOT::EnableImplicitMT()` is used, RNTuple uses ROOT's task arena to compress and decompress pages.
 That requires writes to be buffered and reads uses the cluster pool resp.
 The RNTuple data source for RDataFrame lets RDataFrame full control of the thread pool.
-That means that RDataFrame uses a separate data source for every thread, each of the data sources runs in serial mode.
+That means that RDataFrame uses a separate data source for every thread, each of the data sources runs in sequential mode.

 ### Concurrent Readers
 Multiple readers can read the same RNTuple concurrently as long as access to every individual reader is sequential.